kenos1/save-suroi-together/README.md

 ## Closing Thoughts

-- We know this will be censored by the moderation team by configuring Discord Automod.
 - **This is not a letter of harassment**.
 We do not tolerate the harassment of the people mentioned and criticized in this letter, and the people who signed this letter.
 - **This letter is not intended to create drama**.
 The main purpose of writing this letter is to shed a light on the issues of Suroi's management, and how it can be improved in the future.
 - The intended purpose of this letter is to raise awareness of issues in the Suroi.io community.
-- This letter will most likely be either bashed on or ignored by the owners of the game.
 - **It is up to the owners of Suroi.io to change to make the game better**

 ---